Madhyapur Thimi: Population

 At the time of the 2011 Nepal census it had a population of 83,036.

 Culture and festivals

-It is famous for its pottery and cultural programs like Bisket Jatra, Gai jatra and other dancing jatra.
+It is famous for its pottery and cultural programs like Biska Jatra, Gai jatra and other dancing jatra.
 Being the ancient newar vilification the town celebrates various festivals such as Biska Jatra which falls in mid-April to mark the end of the year and beginning of new year according to Bikram Samvat.
 Specially the Jatra celebrated all three major towns of Thimi Municipality.
 The chariot carrying the statues of different Devtas are circulated carried on the shoulders of the youngsters.
 Altogether 32 chariots are circulated.
 Similarly there is a unique tradition in Bode to pierce the tongue of a young man to mark the day of escapement of the evil and Jatra begins next to that.
 Although the Bisket Jatra is celebrated in the whole of Bhaktapur it has special importance and influence that those celebrated in other places of Bhaktapur.